Introduction

 Scatter plot showing the squared error between the reference data and simulated number of infected.
 The dark blue points represent the parameters configuration with minimum error.

-From the figures , , and , it is possible to observe the different trajectories obtained by solving the system of ODEs, represented by eq. , with different parameters configurations, sampled by exploiting the function passed through parameters_fname.
-In figure the distance values, obtained using the measure definition described before, are plotted varying the Recovery parameter (on the x-axis) and Infection parameter (on the y-axis).
+From the figures, , and , it is possible to observe the different trajectories obtained by solving the system of ODEs, represented by eq. , with different parameter configurations, sampled by exploiting the function passed through parameters_fname.
+In the figure the distance values, obtained using the measure definition described before, are plotted varying the Recovery parameter (on the x-axis) and Infection parameter (on the y-axis).
 Each point is colored according to a nonlinear gradient function starting from color dark blue (i.e., lower value) and moving to color light blue (i.e., higher values).
-From this plot we can observe that lower squared errors are obtained when Recovery is around 0.025 and Infection around 0.002, thus we can reduce the search space associated with the two parameters around these two values.
+From this plot, we can observe that lower squared errors are obtained when Recovery is around 0.025 and Infection around 0.002, thus we can reduce the search space associated with the two parameters around these two values.

 \label{fig:prcc} PRCC for the I place over time.